mergn-code/flutter_sdk_ios_andriod/README.md

 ### Important Case

-There are three scenarios in the app where you need to send sign-in attributes and trigger the login event of the MERGN SDK:
+There are four scenarios in the app where you need to send sign-in attributes and trigger the login event of the MERGN SDK:

 1. When a new user creates a new account.
 2. When existing users log into the app.
 3. When the user is already logged in (important for capturing data of users who logged in previous versions of the app where the MERGN SDK was not integrated).
+4. When setting up an attribute which is also a identity i.e. mobile number, should call login event before sending the attribute.